How to Train Your Brain to Crave Healthy Foods

 To avoid dying of starvation, the brain is wired to seek calorie-rich foods.
 This is why the sweet chocolate chip cookie on the plate in front of you is so irresistible, or why seeing a sign for a doughnut shop draws you in even when you know it's not good for you.

-There are certain foods, usually high in fat, sugar and salt, that make you want to pursue them.
-Pursue means put effort into
+There are certain foods, usually high in fat, sugar and salt, that make you want to pursue them, putting effort into

 getting those foods, regardless of your body's actual need for them.
 Also, many people are addicted to sugar.